TIBCOSoftware/bpme-samples/install/Minikube Installation.md

 ## Creating the BPM Enetrprise Schema

 Steps to create the BPM database schema.
+Follow the install docs for more database specific instructions.

 1. Create the bpm database
 ```createdb bpmdb```